 The ansible-galaxy install command can be used to:

 In this example, the ansible.posix collection is installed.
-Notice that by default, the collection is installed to the users collections (/home/john.doe/.ansible/collections).
+Notice that by default, the collection is installed to the users collections directory (/home/john.doe/.ansible/collections).

 ~]$ ansible-galaxy collection install ansible.posix